dektrium/yii2-user/UPGRADE.md

 - **APPLY NEW MIGRATIONS!**

+- Removed `enableRegistration` and `enableGeneratingPassword` module's options.
+Instead you need to configure registration service.
+More information on how to configure it can be found in [guide](docs/registration.md)

 - Admin view files have been updated.
 If you were overriding admin views, then change them accordingly to use new functionality.

-- `enableConfirmation` and `enableUnconfirmedLogin` module's properties.
+- Removed `enableConfirmation` and `enableUnconfirmedLogin` module's properties.
 Instead you need to configure `UserConfirmation` service which got a few new options.
 More information on how to configure it can be found in [guide](docs/confirmation.md)

 - `dektrium\user\helpers\Password` helper has been removed.
 If you need to generate password then use